 KEY: The references to L1, L2, L3 and L4 in the spreadsheet refer to heart rate zones, with L1 being lowest heart rate.
 A general way to think about these heart rate training zones is: L1 is Level 1 - very easy to talk, L2 is Level 2 - easy to talk, L3 is Level 3 - difficult to talk marathon race pace, L4 - cannot talk 5K race pace, L5 - WFO sprint pace maximum speed.
 Key to modes of training: Ski Walk/Bound SW/SS, Ski Skate SSK, Ski Classic SCL, Rollerski Skate RSSK, Rollerski Classic RSCL, Road Bike RdB, Mountain Bike MtB, Kayak or Row KYK, Double Poling DP, Weight Room/Strength WTRM.
 (For in-depth information about training plans, periodization of training and all the details that go into making up a training year, please look for CXC Academy or another training organization for that kind of detail.)

-I don't wear a heart rate monitor for each and every workout and race, but I do like to wear one during intensity workouts and some races.
+I don't always wear my heart rate monitor for each and every workout and race, but I do like to wear one during intensity workouts and some races.
 For intensity workouts, it's the perfect real-time way to know if my heart rate is in the zone that is prescribed by the training plan, not too fast and not too slow.
-As for racing, I really like to review my heart rates afterwards, by plugging my heart rate monitor watch into my computer and viewing Garmin Training Center (Garmin Connect) graphs and maps from the hear rate monitor's recording of my workout.
+For example, by looking at my heart rate zone during my warmup, I can find out if I am taking longer than usual to get into each heart rate zones, as I progress through the warmup.
+On some days, it sees to take longer to achieve Level 2, so on those days I may warmup a little longer in one of the lower zones, until my body decides it's ready for more intensity.
+Then I can go a little faster or harder and get into Level 3 or 4 knowing I am more ready for the added intensity of the particular workout.
+On the other hand, when it comes to racing, I really like to review my heart rates afterwards, by plugging my heart rate monitor watch into my computer and viewing Garmin Training Center (Garmin Connect) graphs and maps from the hear rate monitor's recording of my workout.

 DISCLAIMER: All sports including Cross Country Skiing have inherent risks.
 This training page is provided as information only.
 It is not a prescription for training.
 It is provided without the benefit of assessing the reader's health, fitness or skill.
 It is not a substitute for qualified personal coaching.
 Obtain a doctor's medical assessment before engaging in strenuous exercise.
 By reading this page, you agree to indemnify the author and any associated entity from any harm you may incur if you decide to follow the training program, and you agree you are at your own risk and that you hold harmless the author and any other associated entity.